Washington St, SoNo

 Unique Neighborhoods

 South Norwalk (SoNo) is the city's primary dining, retail, and entertainment destination.
 Formerly known as “Old Well,” SoNo is an established commercial corridor with growing residential density.
 Plus it’s home to a major destination, the Maritime Aquarium.
 SoNo has become Norwalk’s restaurant row, with foot traffic driven by residents, workers, and visitors.
-SoNo also contains Norwalk’s Historic District, which cultivates an active arts presence and a mix of restaurants—a strong candidate for chef-driven or neighborhood-anchor concepts.
+SoNo also borders Norwalk’s Historic District, which cultivates an active arts presence and a mix of restaurants—a strong candidate for chef-driven or neighborhood-anchor concepts.

 Norwalk Green offers a classic New England town square surrounded by a diverse urban neighborhood.
 Its walkable, civic character supports cafés, casual dining, and retail alcohol.